MicrosoftDocs/defender-docs/defender-endpoint/linux-whatsnew.md

 ```bash
 sudo mdatp edr tag set --name GROUP --value MDE-Management
 ```

-The issue has been fixed in 24042
+The issue has been fixed in 24042 release

 </details>